intel-iot-devkit/tinyb/README.md

 Starting with version 2.1.0, the specification has slightly changed and hence its implementation.

-TinyB consist out of two implementations
+The TinyB project consist out of two implementations
-- TinyB using BlueZ over DBus
+- *TinyB* using BlueZ over DBus, exposed as *libtinyb.so* and *libjavatinyb.so*
-- Direct-BT providing direct Bluetooth programming
+- *Direct-BT* providing direct Bluetooth programming, exposed as *libdirect_bt.so* and *libjavadirect_bt.so*

 Pre version 2.0.0 D-Bus implementation details of the Java[tm] classes of package *tinyb* has been moved to *tinyb.dbus*.